Team-Tea-Time/laravel-forum/readme.md

  * Threads with locking, pinning and deletion
  * Posts with permalinks, editing and deletion
  * Optional soft-deletion of threads and posts
+ * Alert callback (to display success/validation messages using your preferred method)
  * Pagination
  * Basic auth & user integration out of the box
  * Permissions integration with basic defaults: